jailkey/MoldJS/README.md

 It works like package-managers in other programming enviroments.

 ###Create a Modulefile
-A Seed file must have the same name like the Seed and you have tu put it in the right place in the structur.
+A Seed file must have the same name like the Seed and you have to put it in the right place in the structur.
 Every see have two required propertys, "name" the seed name, and dna, the seed pattern.

 ```javascript